 Neither the Title IX Coordinator nor any investigator, decision maker, or appeal reviewer will make findings or determinations in a case in which they have a material conflict of interest or material bias.
-Any party who believes one or more of these University officials has a potential material conflict of interest or material bias must raise the concern to the Title IX Coordinator within two (2) calendar days of discovering the perceived conflict so that the University may evaluate the concern and find a substitute, if appropriate.
+Any party who believes one or more of these University officials has a potential material conflict of interest or material bias must raise the concern to the Title IX Coordinator within two (2) calendar days of discovering the potential conflict so that the Office of Civil Rights and Title IX Compliance may evaluate the concern and find a substitute, if appropriate.
 The parties will be notified of the identities of the decision maker and appeal reviewer for their proceeding before those individual(s) initiate contact with either party.
 The Title IX Coordinator or designee will determine whether a conflict of interest exists.
-The failure of a party to timely raise a concern of a conflict of interest or bias may result in a waiver of the issue for purposes of any appeal specified in Section III(I) or otherwise.
+The failure of a party to timely raise a concern of a conflict of interest or bias may result in a waiver of the issue for purposes of any appeal specified in Section II(I) or otherwise.